AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 Adds a staff to the address book.

-Format: `add_staff name/NAME phone/PHONE email/EMAIL a/ADDRESS emergency/EMERGENCY CONTACT block/BLOCK level/LEVEL room/ROOM designation/DESIGNATION`
+Format: `add_staff name/NAME phone/PHONE email/EMAIL a/ADDRESS emergency/EMERGENCY CONTACT block/BLOCK level/LEVEL room/ROOM [designation/DESIGNATION]`

 <box type="tip" seamless>

-**Tip:** A staff can have any number of tags (including 0) **Tip:** You can omit the designation field, and ResiConnect will put the lowest position available as the default.
+**Tip:** You can omit the designation field, and ResiConnect will put the lowest position available as the default.
 To specify it, place an integer from 0 to 2, representing {“Support Staff”, “Block IC”, “Residence Master”} respectively.
 </box>